tps99/Arc-Azure-Portal-Dashboards/README.md

 * Visualisations showing the Windows Agent Status and SQL Server Agent Status breakdown (highlighting any gaps which may need to be addressed)
 * Servers onboarded per subscription (typically there will be a Target value for onboarding Servers to Arc and this may be broken down by subscription)
 * Donut charts of "Servers by OS" and "SQL Server by Version" showing the distribution of Windows and SQL Server Versions across the estate

-There are also several detail queries for all Servers and all SQL Server instances, these can be downloaded as CSVs for further analysis
+There are also several detail queries for all Servers and all SQL Server instances, these can be downloaded as CSVs for further analysis.

+Smaller Arc deployments are usually fairly straightforward however this dashboard can be a useful progress tracker and earlier diagnostic tool as it can flag any discrepancies (such as the number of SQL Servers recognised vs the number of SQL Server instances installed - these numbers should match)

 ## ARC - Unified Server Inventory
 <img src="img/ArcServerInventory.png">
 Displays a full inventory of all Servers (Windows & Linux) registered to Arc.
-Includes breakdowns by OS, OS Type (Standard and Data Center) and other Metrics
+The focus here is on Windows and Linux Servers (the next dashboard focuses on SQL Server).
+Includes metrics such as:

+* Donut charts of "Servers by OS" and "Cores by OS" - giving 2 different views of the distribution of Windows and Linux Versions across the estate
+* Visualisation of Linux vs Windows in the Estate

+This is one of the first dashboards and may be useful for smaller Arc estates, however for more complex estates the "Arc - Estate Profile" Dashboard may be more suitable

 ## ARC - Unified SQL Server Inventory